tikurahul/play-explorer/README.md

 #### What does this project do?

-Glad you asked. :smile:
+Glad you asked.
 This project automatically generates a nice `API explorer` for your Play project.
 This is especially useful writing `RESTful web services`.

 #### What about Swagger et.al ?